 33. Property Rights.
 This GP does not convey any property rights, either in real estate or material, or any exclusive privileges, nor does it authorize any injury to property or invasion of rights or any infringement of Federal, state, or local laws or regulations.

-34. Transfer of GP Authorizations.
+34. Transfer of GP Verifications.
 When the structures or work authorized by these GPs are still in existence at the time the property is transferred, the terms and conditions of these GPs, including any special conditions, will continue to be binding on the entity or individual who received the GP authorizations, as well as the new owner(s) of the property.
-The permittee may transfer responsibilities and obligations under the GP verification to the new owner by submitting a letter to the Corps (see Part E for address) to validate the transfer.
-A copy of the GP authorization must be attached to the letter and the letter must contain the following statement and signature:
+If the permittee sells the property associated with a GP verification, the permittee may transfer the GP verification to the new owner by submitting a letter to the Corps (see Part E for address) to validate the transfer.
+A copy of the GP verification must be attached to the letter, and the letter must contain the following statement and signature:

 “When the structures or work authorized by these GPs are still in existence at the time the property is transferred, the terms and conditions of these GPs, including any special conditions, will continue to be binding on the new owner(s) of the property.
 To validate the transfer of these GPs and the associated liabilities associated with compliance with its terms and conditions, have the transferee sign and date below.”

+(Transferee)

+(Date)

 35. Modification, Suspension, and Revocation.
 These GPs or any work authorized under these GPs by self-verification or PCN may be either modified, suspended, or revoked, in whole or in part, pursuant to the policies and procedures of 33 CFR 325.7.
 Any such action shall not be the basis for any claim for damages against the U.S.